LaurentRDC/pandoc-plot/README.md

 ```

 Caption formatting unfortunately cannot be determined automatically.
 To
-specify a caption format (e.g. "markdown", "LaTeX", etc.), see
+specify a caption format (e.g. “markdown”, “LaTeX”, etc.), see
 [Configuration](#configuration).

 ### Link to source code